The most up to date travel guidebook to Nepal in the world for February 2024!

 And there’s so much more …

-- Every temple, trek and jungle location photographed and linked to its location on a map (107 maps)
+- Every temple, trek, and jungle location is photographed and linked to its location on a map (132 maps)

-- Go in-depth with incredibly detailed diagrams showing you temple and shrine compound layouts (5 diagrams)
+- Go in-depth with incredibly detailed updated diagrams showing temple and shrine compound layouts (5 diagrams)

 - Highly detailed interactive digital maps (click a photo or location & it will zoom in to show you the building/location)

-- Newly compressed algorithm creates an amazingly small file on your device
+- Compressed algorithm creates an amazingly small file on your device

 - Interactive elements (no more endless swiping on a mobile or tablet)